 In HVAC applications, fans with asynchronous motors can be controlled with a frequency converter or with a fan speed controller.
 Both have their pros and cons.
 A frequency controller offers the most accurate control and is energy efficient.
 A fan speed controller is cheaper and much easier to install and use.

 Unlike a frequency converter, a fan speed controller will only vary the motor voltage.
 This type of speed controller is only suitable for voltage controllable motors and can therefore be used in applications where the torque decreases with speed, for example controlling fans.
 The big advantage of this type of controller is the simple operation and the cost price.
 No configuration is needed; once everything is connected, the fan can be controlled immediately.
 The construction of a fan speed controller is much simpler than that of a variable speed drive.
 This also translates into the cost.
 A number of different technologies can be used for fan speed controllers – each with their own specific advantages and disadvantages.
-The most commonly used technologies are: Transformer speed controller (5 step controller) or Electronic fan speed controller (TRIAC phase angle control)
+The most commonly used technologies are: transformer speed controllers (5-step controller) or electronic fan speed controllers (TRIAC phase angle control).

 EC motors – motors with built-in speed controller